Calvin-L/sjforms/README.md

 # SJForms (Simple Java Forms)

 This is a small declarative-style library for validating untrusted input in Java.
+It is useful for checking HTTP request parameters, command-line parameters, etc.

 Usage is fairly straightforward.
 First declare the structure of your form (usually as static class members):